 A couple of years ago, Nivea reinvented the classic magazine advert by adding a unique spin to the old A4 page.
 To generate new interest in Nivea Sun’s lotions and moisturisers, the adverts were fitted with paper-thin solar panels and a phone plug so customers could charge their phones by the beach without worrying the battery would die.
 This clever spin on the ‘same old’ magazine advert generated millions of global media impressions, attention and also a few awards.
 Good work from Nivea!

-Thinking outside the box on this one, Kontor Records reinvented a new way to pitch up-and-coming artists by putting a spin on the much-loved, classic turntable.
+Thinking outside the box by embracing technology, Kontor Records reinvented a new way to pitch up-and-coming artists by putting a spin on the much-loved, classic turntable.
 In order to generate more interest in the artists at their label, they created a bespoke app, a vinyl record player and a paper turntable kit which listeners can put together and play at their convenience.
 This simple reinvention increased targeted listener responses by 64%.
 This simple change to a much loved vintage item, not only increased their listener responses, it also made headlines across multiple design mags and newspapers.

 Lladro Lighting, a well-established Spanish brand, combined utility, design and innovation with this particular campaign.
 A few years ago, the brand decided to launch their new range of chandeliers and lamps by creating a pop-up poster which transformed into a corner lamp.
 A practical yet quirky idea, based on three different colour ways, the campaign was centred around the slogan ‘Lamps can make any corner beautiful.’
 The pop-up poster could be fixed to any corner to add light and colour to any room.
 This was an ingenious idea, and also a bit of a collectors item.

 So, there you have it.
-Print media is very much still alive and kicking, and it’s even better mixed with contemporary digital strategies.
-The biggest and best brands are advocates for an integral strategy like this, with more to follow.
+Print media is not dying, it’s very much still alive and kicking, especially when integrated with contemporary digital strategies.
+No longer should we view it as print vs digital.
+Noticing the advantages of print media combined with digital, some of the biggest and best brands are now advocates for an integral strategy like this, with more to follow.

 Alternatively, head to our print management page to find out more on how we could help you.